How Primordial Black Holes Change BBN: SUMMARY AND CONCLUSION

 We investigated the role of PBHs in BBN based on mean free path arguments.
 In this picture, photons and neutrinos emitted by PBHs can propagate into the cosmological plasma and participate directly in background nuclear reactions, while heavier particles thermalize within a thick hot envelope surrounding the PBHs, transferring their energy to the plasma and increasing its entropy.
 As a function of $n_s, \mathrm{d}n_s/\mathrm{d}\ln (k),$ and $M$, we construct dual PBH-BBN models in the \burst code by self-consistently coupling the Hubble expansion rate, entropy density, neutrino heating, and nuclear reaction network together to predict primordial nuclide abundances.

 We again stress the key outcome of our analysis: PBH evaporation will substantially increase the comoving entropy density.
-Previous studies focused on relatively small PBH mass fractions ($\beta\sim10^{-20}$) and neglected the plasma heating from Hawking radiation.
+Previous studies focused on relatively small PBH mass fractions ($\beta\sim10^{-20}$) and neglected the plasma heating from Hawking radiation, while more recent analyses incorporate the entropy injection explicitly~\cite{Boccia:2024nly}.
 In the presence of a larger PBH mass fraction, Fig.\ \ref{fig03} clearly shows the magnitude and epoch of the entropy increase from PBH evaporation.
 Furthermore, the neutrino component of the Hawking radiation changes the neutron-to-proton interconversion rates as demonstrated in Figs.\ \ref{fig09} -- \ref{fig11}.
 Coupled together, the non-standard evolution of the entropy and neutrino densities induce the novel primordial abundance patterns visible in Figs.\ \ref{fig04} -- \ref{fig07}, none of which follow from simple scaling laws over the PBH mass range we study.
 Our findings highlight the necessity of incorporating entropy evolution self-consistently when modeling the gravitational and nuclear physics of PBH-BBN interactions.

 Our results (in Fig.\ \ref{fig04} -- \ref{fig07}) reveal a threshold near $M \approx 10^{10}\,\mathrm{g}$ that separates two distinct regimes of BBN behavior.
 For $M \leq 10^{10}\,\mathrm{g}$, $\yp$ exhibits oscillatory dependence on PBH mass, while $\xd$ and $\xhe$ are slightly suppressed, and $\xli$ shows modest enhancement.
 For $M > 10^{10}\,\mathrm{g}$, $\yp$ increases monotonically with $\beta$, with $\xd$ and $\xhe$ strongly suppressed at large $\beta$.
 In this regime, $\xli$ behaves differently, with its maximum variation occurring at an intermediate rather than the highest $\beta$.
 Overall, light-element abundances are more sensitive to the PBH fraction $\beta$ than to the PBH mass $M$ when $M > 10^{10}\,\mathrm{g}$, because the significant increase in the Hubble rate dominates over other effects.
 For very small PBH mass fractions ($\beta < 10^{-10}$), the effects on BBN are negligible.